 If you want to lower your tax bill now and prepare for the future, you can deduct the money you’re saving for retirement.

-Freelancers can choose from several types of retirement plans, including:
+There are several types of retirement plans for freelancers, including:

 If you’re making enough from freelance work to set some money aside, do it.
 Your future self will thank you — not just years from now, when you’re looking to retire, but months from now, when you have to file taxes.